WuzhangFang/SICP-exercise/README.md

 ## SICP-exercise
 This is a set of solutions to SICP exercise.
 I use mit-scheme to run all of the codes.
+For example:
 ```
 $ scheme < ex2-1.scm
 ```